ctkelley/SIAMFANLEquations.jl/README.md

       2. this project has a different mission, and
       3. __I am working hard to limit depencencies__.
    5. Philosophy, politics, opinions, invitations to debates, ...
-   6. Organization of the repo, names of functions, or anything else that is now __frozen for the book__.
+   6. Organization of the repo, names of functions, API, or anything else that is now __frozen for the book__.

 ## Core References and Documentation